chucktilbury/NINC/README.md

 Number x ; keywords are not case sensitive boolean b = true

+; assuming the variables n and b have not changed,
+; this string prints out as "for bool ops, the number 10 is true" string s1 = "for bool ops, the number {n} is {b}\n"

 ; nothing function { is semantically identical
 ; cannot return a value
 nothing function() {